invent-framework/invent/docs/contributing.rst

 +++++++++

-* If your contribution includes non-obvious technical decision making please make sure you document this.
+* If your contribution includes non-obvious technical decision making please make sure you document this in ``docs/design.rst``.
 * Your code should be commented in *plain English* (British spelling).
-* If your contribution is for a major block of work and you've not done so already, add yourself to the AUTHORS file following the convention found therein.
+* If your contribution is for a major block of work and you've not done so already, add yourself to the AUTHORS.md file following the convention found therein.
 * We have 100% test coverage - include tests to maintain this!
+We're happy to help and advise you when it comes to testing.
 * **Before submitting code ensure coding standards and test coverage by running**::

     make check

-* If in doubt, ask a question.
+* If in doubt, ask a question (`join our chat channel <https://gitter.im/pypercard/community>`_).
   The only stupid question is the one that's never asked.
 * Most importantly, **Have fun!** :-)